petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-search-blueprints.md

 ### Advanced: Configuring Query Clause Contributors

-Liferay's back-end code (and potentially any custom applications deployed in your Liferay instance) contributes query clauses to the ongoing search.
+Liferay's backend code (and potentially any custom applications deployed in your Liferay instance) contributes query clauses to the ongoing search.

-These clauses contributed by the back-end can be configured via Search Blueprints.
+These clauses contributed by the backend can be configured via Search Blueprints.
 However, most users should never touch two settings:

 - Search Framework Indexer Clauses
 - Search Framework Query Contributors

 The default settings are usually enough.
-If you're sure you must tweak this behavior beyond using the [Searchable Types](#choosing-which-liferay-assets-to-search), you must understand the way these back-end contributors work:
+If you're sure you must tweak this behavior beyond using the [Searchable Types](#choosing-which-liferay-assets-to-search), you must understand the way these backend contributors work:

 1. Use **Searchable Types** to disable individual indexers from participating in the search.
 If you disable a type's indexer, no clauses for the type are added to the search query, even if its Query Contributors are selected.
 Results for these types do not appear for users.